-UPDATE June 14, 2002.
+UPDATE August 27, 2022.
 I’ve been focusing only on Apple lately.
-Amazon’s user experience really sucks and it’s just too difficult to keep all my lists synched.
+Amazon’s user experience really sucks for people trying to curate massive playlists and it’s just too difficult to keep all my lists synched.
 My Apple lists are here: https://music.apple.com/profile/AllDolbyAtmos

 As Apple puts the finishing touches on its new augmented reality headset, expected later this year, I’ve been tracking innovation in music.
 Spatial Audio/Dolby Atmos.
 Why?
 Dolby Atmos will be a huge part of the announcements Apple is going to make.
 It will also be very important in the future of the “metaverse.”

 Last year we got a new Sonos system that plays Dolby Atmos (new spatial audio/surround sound/better quality).
 Since I sold audio gear in the 1980s it’s amazing to me that you can feel like you are in the middle of a concert now.
 Apple’s headphones, which I also have, also support Dolby Atmos but don’t really get you the surround sound or the bass of our $3,800 Sonos system.

 While watching group forums on Facebook and elsewhere I see lots of others are getting new audio systems that play Dolby Atmos.
 Movies have played Atmos for years, but music services started sharing Atmos less than a year ago.

 For instance, Apple’s “Rock Spatial Audio” list has 99 songs.
 Nice start, but I got bored very quickly.
 So I started collecting my own.
 My rock list has 1,131 songs and my hard rock list has 166 songs.
 Finding these are very difficult.
 Why?
 Some albums only have one song done in Dolby Atmos.
 So you gotta go one by one through each song and you need to know where to look to find new ones.